Histamine, Anxiety, and CBD

 For the 1000 mg bottle, that's about 1 dropper (approx 33-40 mgs in a dropper).

-Research shows that CBD's effect for anxiety increase up to 300 mg and then starts to drop up to 600 mg.
+Research shows that CBD's effect for anxiety, in terms of neurogenesis, increase up to 300 mg and then starts to drop up to 600 mg.

 From there, you can play with the levels to find what brings you relief

 Anxiety is a great proxy for CBD since we can tell when it's working.

 Some of the benefits should be immediate while others are cumulative.

 Immune system balancing can take some time as does neurogenesis (building new neurons).